Benjamin Psaume

-Benjamin Psaume (born 12 January 1985) is a French professional footballer who plays for RCO Agde.
+Benjamin Psaume (born 12 January 1985) is a French footballer who plays as a winger and midfielder for French club AS Valerguoise.

 Club career

-He signed for Troyes AC in January 2011 from Arles-Avignon, then in Ligue 1, and helped them avoid relegation in Ligue 2 that season.
+Psaume signed for Troyes in January 2011 from Arles-Avignon, then in Ligue 1, and helped them avoid relegation in Ligue 2 that season.
 The following season, he helped them gain promotion to Ligue 1.
 He re-signed for Arles-Avignon in the 2012–13 season.